gingerbeardman/Beautipedia.safariextension/README.md

 Beautipedia is a Safari Extension that gives Wikipedia a cleaner, tidier, more design focussed look and feel.

+## Credits
-It was created by David Ben Jones and its website is at: [http://www.davidbenjones.com/beautipedia/](http://www.davidbenjones.com/beautipedia/)

-David was kind enough to open source the code so it can be improved by the community.
+It was created by David Ben Jones, who was kind enough to open source the code so it can be improved by the community.

+David's website is no longer active, so I have taken over hosting the extension.

+Sadly there was no way to transition existing users of the plugin.

 ## Changelog

+**2012-08-27, version 4.5**
+Added new Watch/Unwatch link

 **2011-07-30, version 4.4b**
 Menu items now have correct links